multiversx/mx-exchange-docs/docs/welcome/faq.md

 ## Can I earn multiple rewards at the same time?

 Absolutely!
-You can, for example, create an LP token with EGLD and MEX/xMEX of any other token, then put that LP token into the EGLD/MEX farm and earn liquidity APR there, while at the same time, earn xMEX emission rewards and fees rewards.
+You can, for example, create an LP token with EGLD and MEX or any other token, then put that LP token into the EGLD/MEX farm and earn liquidity APR there, while at the same time, earn xMEX emission rewards and fees rewards.

 [comment]: # "mx-context-auto"